femfataal/FMP/journal.md

+## Entry 13/11/2023 ##

+I have to start thinking of the report structure, as it will also haelp me to bettter refine the questions for the research

 ## entry 30/10/2023 ##

 So for now I want to work on the designs of a page in Figma as well as realization and using tools to go from Figma to React to Gitpages.
 In the meanwhile I can also work on my portfolio..
 But the main problem I am still facing is concept related so I'm not sure how to solve for that..